Windfisch/production-flow/README.md

 ### for flow optimisation

-With the current master, build with `make`, run with `./main input/demo.tgf`, and watch out for `item:...` and `ITEM:...` messages.
-These are the nodes in the openlist, and the expanded nodes, respectively.
+With the current master, build with `make`, run with `./main input/demo.tgf`.
+For a detailed description of the output, refer to [doc/output.md](doc/output.md).

 ### input file format